All Episodes

 At least it is until she admits to stealing spices, honey, coconut oil, granola, blah, blah, blah.

-The Times called the market one of the many emblems of the new consumerist park slope.
+The Times called the market one of the many emblems of the new consumerist Park Slope, but it's most likely a small business just like Properno's.

 Never before have so many had so much while still wanting more.

-And it's exactly what leads to socialism, the unfairness, the unequal distribution of research.
+And it's exactly what leads to socialism, the unfairness, the unequal distribution of resources.

 It's not fair.